chef-boneyard/knife-push/README.md

 ## Configuration:

-If push server is running on the same host as the OPC, then no reconfiguration is required on the Chef workstation.
+If push server is running on the same host as the Chef Server, then no reconfiguration is required on the Chef workstation.

 ## Subcommands:

 This plugin provides the following Knife subcommands.
 Specific command options can be found by invoking the subcommand with a `--help` flag.

 ### job list

 The `job list` subcommand is used to view a list of Push jobs.

 #### Syntax $ knife job list

 ### job start